Emergency Information

 3D Printing

-This means we can do everything from bio-compatible, miniature implants, to large, custom enclosures made out of hardened plastic (e.g., ABS).
+We can do everything from bio-compatible, miniature implants, to large, custom enclosures made out of hardened plastic (e.g., ABS).

 Long-duration prints.
 We understand some projects take a long time to print.
 However, our general rule is that prints should occur within the scheduled time window for your piece of equipment and not be left to run overnight.
 Get in Touch for prints that exceed 8 hours.